 Simply save a few peels from your *organic* bananas, let dry, then pulverize in a coffee grinder or food processor before adding to your grow bed.
 Boom — free potassium boost.
 Apply once or twice a year.

 Maxicrop is Norwegian Ascophyllum Nodosum (kelp).
 It is a natural, non-pollutant product made from fresh growing seaweed but in a fully soluble form.
 It contains very small amounts of the major elements found in chemical fertilizers (nitrogen, phosphorous, potassium) and significant amounts of important trace elements including iron, manganese, zinc, boron, and magnesium.
-Some say you also need to add chelated iron in addition to Maxicrop due to plant availability reasons, which depend on your pH, water temperature, environmental conditions, etc… tho I have not had any deficiencies (but see #5!)
+Some say you also need to add chelated iron in addition to Maxicrop due to plant availability reasons, which depend on your pH, water temperature, environmental conditions, etc… tho I have not had any iron deficiencies using only Maxicrop (but see #6 below!)

 Add the recommended amount (on the label, depending on version you buy) every other month or so.
 Think of it as a multivitamin for your aqua-garden!
-You can find this organic supplement, along with other seaweed or seakelp products and chelated iron, at most hydroponic stores and on Amazon.
-Buying the concentrated powder version, which effectively gives you 65 gallons of this liquid magic, is better value than the bottled product (pictured on the right) —
+You can find this organic supplement, along with other seaweed or sea kelp products at most hydroponic stores and on Amazon.
+Buying the concentrated powder version, which effectively gives you 65 gallons of this liquid magic, is better value than the pictured bottled product above.

 *BONUS* 6) Balanced pH